LMChina/NGA-ground-motion-crawler/README.md

 - selenium
 - numpy

 Special thanks to the Pacific Earthquake Engineering Research Center (PEER) at the University of California, Berkeley, for developing and maintaining the NGA West 2 database.
+Also, thanks to the WeChat public account "非构解" for providing basic knowledge on this topic.